ReviewBots/Documentation/docs/api_classes/getBotReviews.md

 sidebar_label: getBotReviews()
 ---

-This Class is used to Get a list of All Reviews for the Specified Bot.
+Used to Display a list of All Reviews for the Specified Bot.

 ---